Onlymo/MUHAMAD/README.md

 # MUHAMAD
-This project is for client name Muhamad
+This project is for a client name Muhamad